Olray/DeCAL/README.md

 I'm currently using DeCAL with Delphi 11 "Community Edition" with no problems.
 I wouldn't suggest using it for large projects due to the missing tests. **Use this fix at your own risk**

+## Changes
+A bug was reported by Doug Winsby on 27th Oct 2024 claiming that the behavior of removeCopyIfIn routine was reversed: Instead of removing objects for which the DTest function returned true, it was including them, effectively reversing the intended behavior.

+The bug was eliminated and the function removeCopyIfIn marked as deprecated with a message leading users to this documentation.

+Thanks to Doug Winsby for the report.